 Hello, I am Hugh Buttsworth.
 Thanks for dropping by.
-If I tell you a little about my story, you’ll know if you want me to tell your story.
+If I tell you a little about my story, I hope you’ll want me to tell your story.

 I love movies and I love good stories.
 I always have.
 One day in 2002 I had a blinding flash of the obvious, and realised that I must become a filmmaker.
 I left my secure yet uninspiring day job and enrolled in Film School.
 Story became my passion as I began writing screenplays, directing short films and editing the video footage to narrative.” – Hugh Buttsworth (Filmmaker)

 - 2002 I was given a support grant to create a music video for the WA Music Industry song of the year for Red Jezebel.

 - 2003 I graduated with high distinctions and continued to take additional courses in screenwriting and animation.

 - My first independent short film production Under The Skin (2004) was shortlisted for the Eyescream Horror Film Festival.

 - My next independent short film production Within Security (2005) was awarded funding by the Australian Film Commission.

 - My third independent short film production The Hacker (2006) was shortlisted for the Tropfest Film Festival, and toured Australia with the “Best of the Rest”.

 Short films Under The Skin and The Hacker achieved nominations for WA Screen Awards in Special Visual Effects Makeup for a truly inspiration friend and creative artist Jemma Bartlett over two consecutive years.

 I filmed Jemma’s wedding, and came to the realisation that filming events is a great way to tell stories.